 Each Reward Point is worth approximately 1p.
 You can use them for a number of rewards including the following:

 |Now TV Sky Sports Day Pass (worth £6.99)||700 Reward Points|

 |£20 Amazon Gift Card (worth £20)||2,000 Reward Points|

 A full list of available rewards can be seen in the Vodafone rewards catalogue.

 Please note: Reward points will automatically expire two years after you receive them.
 This can make it exceptionally difficult to earn the larger rewards.
-You’ll also need to collect your rewards manually every time you top-up your phone.
+You’ll also need to opt-in to collect your rewards every time you top-up your phone.
 You can do this by texting COLLECT to 27822 or by visiting vodafone.co.uk/rewards and entering your details.

 2G, 3G and 4G Coverage

 Vodafone offers 98% population coverage across the UK.
 This includes 89% population coverage on 3G and 86% population coverage on 4G.